 Read also: Everything You Need to Know About the Home Office Deduction

-Note: If you’re an employee and you receive a W-2 from your employer, you won’t be able to deduct your home office expenses.
+Note: If you’re an employee and receive a W-2 from your employer, you won’t be able to deduct your home office expenses.

-The best online tax filing options for remote employees and independent contractors
+Online tax filing options for remote employees and independent contractors

 Even though you have a non-traditional employment situation, your tax filing experience should still be straightforward.
 TaxSlayer has four different, easy-to-use online tax filing options.
 Check out our product lineup, and choose the one that’s right for you based on the support you need.